frequently asked questions?

 Referrals are offered for all specialized obstetrical tests as desired, including ultrasound, and amniocentesis.
 I make every attempt to refer you to a homebirth-friendly provider.

-It is never too late to do what feels best for you.
-It is actually quite common for women to transfer to a midwife and plan a homebirth after many months of prenatal care with a physician or CNM.
-Many women hope for a minimally interventive or drug-free hospital birth, and after taking the hospital tour in their third trimester realize that most of their needs and desires will likely be bypassed in favor of provider protocols and convenience.
-Each woman possesses the autonomy and wisdom to know which birthing environment feels best for her, even if it’s late in the game.
+No. It is never too late to do what feels right for you!
+It is actually quite common for women to transfer between care providers when her needs change.
+It is not uncommon for women to switch to a midwife and plan a homebirth after many months of prenatal care with a physician or CNM.
+Each woman possesses the autonomy and wisdom to know which birthing environment feels best for her — even if it’s late in the game.
 It is your body, your birth, your baby.

-No. The age of 35 was designated as the beginning of the “high-risk” age bracket NOT because of any significantly increased risk during pregnancy or birth but because of the nature of amniocentesis.
+No. Almost half of my clients have been over 35.
+The age of 35 was designated as the beginning of the “high-risk” age bracket NOT because of any significantly increased risk during pregnancy or birth but because of the nature of amniocentesis.
 At age 35, all mothers were assumed to want an amniocentesis, and at age 35 the chance of having a baby with Down’s syndrome is the same as the chance of having a miscarriage as the result of an amniocentesis.
 Any pregnant women receiving obstetric care who is over 35 is labeled “advanced maternal age,” and is treated as if she is a high-risk patient.
-This regrettable practice only serves to undermine women’s trust in their bodies and in normal birth.
+Most of my “older moms” are in fact my healthiest moms!

-I had a complication in a previous pregnancy or birth, and I am not sure if I am high-risk this time around?
+I had a complication in a previous pregnancy or birth, am I too high-risk this time around for a homebirth?

-This depends on the specific condition and the circumstances that led up to it.
-Many “complications” experienced in previous pregnancies or births result from interventions initiated by the birth attendant.
+This depends on the specific condition and the circumstances of the previous pregnancy.
+Many “complications” experienced in previous pregnancies or births result from interventions initiated by the care provider.
 Other complications are seemingly more random.
 In general, complications in pregnancy and birth do not repeat themselves, and are often prevented in future pregnancies and birth by maternal efforts, chance, or more woman-centered care on the part of the provider.
 During the consult or initial visit we discuss your reproductive and birth history in detail.
 We discuss at length the risk of the previous condition and any measures we can take to prevent it this time around.
-If we determine that the circumstances of your pregnancy are beyond my comfort level or experience, or that the hospital would be the safest place for you to give birth, I will help you find another midwife or an appropriate higher level care provider.
+If we determine that the circumstances of your pregnancy are beyond my comfort level or experience, or are indeed high-risk, I will help you find another midwife or physician.

 What if there is a complication during my labor or birth?

 Most complications during labor and birth are not true emergencies.
 They are more like road bumps, and are easily are recognized in advance by a skilled provider.
-Thorough and attentive prenatal care also greatly diminishes the chances of complications in labor (hemorrhage, twins, preeclampsia, etc.).
-Most of the more common ‘road bump’ complications can be safely resolved at home with a skilled midwife, though occasionally the more specialized procedures and treatments available in the hospital can be quite helpful.
+Skilled and thotough prenatal care also greatly diminishes the chances of complications in labor (hemorrhage, twins, preeclampsia, etc.).
+Most of the more common ‘road bump’ complications can be safely resolved at home with a midwife, though occasionally the more specialized procedures and treatments available in the hospital are helpful or necessary.

-In rare instances, urgent complications do occur and this is why midwives are trained to quickly recognize and respond to any deviations from normal.
+In rare instances, urgent complications do occur.
+Midwives are trained to quickly recognize and respond to any deviations from normal.
 This is, of course, why most women hire birth attendants — to recognize and assist conditions and complications that warrant quick intervention.
 Midwives are trained and prepared to manage and stabilize emergent situations.
 This is one of the reasons why we have such an excellent safety record.

-If transfer to the hospital is necessary, I always accompany mothers and families to the hospital and facilitate their transfer to either a nurse-midwife or physician.
+When transfer to the hospital is necessary, I always accompany mothers and families to facilitate their transition to either a nurse-midwife or physician.
 Every attempt is made to transfer to our consulting obstetricians or other homebirth-friendly OBs or CNMs.
-(All clients are assisted in making a hospital transport plan toward the end of pregnancy to help ease the transition if it becomes necessary).
+(All clients are assisted in making a hospital transport plan toward the end of pregnancy).
 At the hospital I am no longer the primary care provider but I do attempt to provide collaborative care with the physician or nurse-midwife when appropriate.
-I continue to advocate for your safe and humane treatment, and discuss with you the risks and benefits of any proposed procedures and treatments.
-I will stay with mothers and families through the birth and first hours postpartum.
+I continue to advocate for your safe and humane treatment and discuss with you the risks and benefits of any proposed procedures and treatments.
+I stay with mothers through the birth and first hours postpartum.

 Are you opposed to obstetricians or hospital birth?

-Neither!
-As a surgical specialty, the field of obstetrics has contributed some life-saving specialized procedures to maternity care — namely cesarean section.
-These procedures and surgeries can save lives and improve outcomes for a small subset of birthing women.
+No!
+In fact, I chose to have hospital assistance in my first labor.
+As a surgical specialty, the field of obstetrics has contributed life-saving procedures to maternity care, namely cesarean section.
+These procedures and surgeries can save lives and improve outcomes for a small but significant percentage of women and babies.
 I am grateful for the specialized care OB/GYNs have to offer — they are a vital and necessary part of the maternity care system.
 I am also grateful for the availability of hospital birth for women who make the informed, conscious choice to birth there, and for the women and babies for need to birth there for the safest possible outcomes.
 In my twelve years of attending births I have witnessed many beautiful hospital births, most of them occurring at the University of New Mexico Health Sciences Center.
 I am fortunate to have had supportive relationships with physicians in the past and I hope to continue to develop new relationships with physicians and CNMs in the future.
 What I am opposed to is sacrificing normal, healthy birth and women’s autonomy in favor of institutional/physician protocol and convenience.
-These two forces are the primary contributors to the cascade of interventions that befall most birthing women, jacking up the rate of unnecessary cesareans, and often leaving women feeling traumatized and victimized postpartum.
+These two forces are the primary contributors to the cascade of interventions that befall most birthing women, driving up the rate of unnecessary cesareans, and often leaving women feeling traumatized and victimized postpartum.

 I want to have a homebirth, but I am not sure my partner will be on board.
 How would you handle this?

 Emotional health and well-being is so important in pregnancy.
 We should try to bring as much joy and harmony into our lives and bodies as we can.
 It is so important for partners to support your desires and needs surrounding your labor, birth, and the way you choose to welcome your child into the world.
 I encourage women and partners to come in together for a first consult visit to interview the midwife.
-I find that when partners are able to ask questions and investigate us out for themselves, they do begin to open up to midwifery care and recognize the wonderful benefits of gentle birth at home.
+I find that when partners are able to ask questions and investigate midwifery care for themselves they begin to appreciate personal and individualized prenatal care and gentle birth at home.

 I don’t know anyone who has had a baby at home or in a birth center.
 Who does this?

-Everyone!
-Woman and families choosing out-of-hospital birth come from all walks of life, all cultures, races, ages, faiths and incomes.
-My clients have ranged from 17 to 43 years old, and have been Christian, Atheist, Muslim, Pagan, Lesbian, Korean, British, Phillipino, single, divorced, and everything in between.
-Once discovered, you will find that homebirth communities are diverse and welcoming, and there are many classes, groups, and activities to be involved in!
+Women of all walks of life.
+All cultures, races, ages, faiths and incomes.
+My clients have ranged from 17 to 43 years old, and have been Christian, Atheist, Muslim, Pagan, Lesbian, Korean, British, Phillipino, single, divorced, high schoolers, PhD scientists and everything in between.
+Homebirth families are in most communities – you’ll find them one you start to look.

 Why don’t more women in the United States have their babies at home or in a birth center?